topherCantrell/computerarcheology/content/Arcade/Asteroids/DVG.md

 ```
 0 - 9 : VEC  -- a full vector command
-    A : CUR  -- set the current (x,y) and global scale-factor
+    A : LABS -- set the current (x,y) and global scale-factor
     B : HALT -- end of commands
     C : JSR  -- jump to a vector program subroutine
     D : RTS  -- return from a vector program subroutine